 8. No Visa Headaches for EU Citizens

-EU and EEA citizens?
-No visa needed.
+EU and EEA citizens need no visa.
 No paperwork, no fees, no waiting around for approval.
-Just… go.
+Just go.

 9. A Real Cultural Experience Outside Class